OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 Construct a permission statement.
 See the permissions API for detailed information of how to construct the different permissions.
 Encode the permission statement using URL safe Base64 encoding.
 Below is an example of a permission statement for a payment:

-- The `nonce` must be a unique value for each permission you register.
+noncemust be a unique value for each permission you register. - Use

 -